SAP-archive/xf-application-mocks/commerce-mock-lite/README.md

   * `http://localhost:10000/couponwebservices/console`
   * `http://localhost:10000/warehousingwebservices/console`

-## Run mock using `SAP Cloud Platform, Kyma Runtime`
+## Run mock using `SAP Business Technology Platform, Kyma Runtime`

-To run the mock using `SAP Cloud Platform, Kyma Runtime` as a runtime environment, perform the following steps:
+To run the mock using `SAP Business Technology Platform, Kyma Runtime` as a runtime environment, perform the following steps:

 1. Set up the Namespace: